20 Eggcellent Easter Games to Keep Students Hooked

 Best for: Grades 5 to 8

-Send your students on a hide-and-seek adventure that's got more twists than a bunny's burrow!
-They'll be guessing where the Easter Bunny has stashed their basket.
+Send your students on a hide-and-seek adventure dependent on pure luck!
+They'll be guessing if the Easter Bunny has stashed some eggs under each card.

 Helps with: Brain breaks and Easter bunny antics